camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 - The migration plan can only map each `sourceElementId` once.
 - A mapping instruction's `sourceElementId` must refer to an element existing in the process instance's process definition.
 - A mapping instruction's `targetElementId` must refer to an element existing in the target process definition.
+- Catch event limitations:
   - A mapping instruction cannot detach a catch event from an active element.
     E.g. a service task `A` has timer boundary event `T1` and will be migrated to the service task `B` has timer boundary event `T2`.
     If a mapping instruction between `A` -> `B` is provided, a mapping instruction for `T1` can only refer to `T2`.
   - Each catch event can only be the target of a mapping instruction once.
   - Two catch events in the source cannot be mapped to the same catch event in the target.
   - A catch event in the source cannot be mapped to a different type of catch event in the target.
+- Multi-instance body limitations:
   - Each child instance of a multi-instance body should be migrated separately because they belong to another process instance.
   - It is not possible to migrate a parallel multi-instance body to a sequential multi-instance body and vice versa.

 The following limitations exist that may be supported in future versions: